MewtwoOP1/anymex-extensions/README.md

-# Mangayomi Extensions
+# AnymeX Extensions

-This repository contains the available extension catalogues for the [Mangayomi](https://github.com/kodjodevf/mangayomi) app.
+This repository contains the available extension catalogues for the [AnymeX](https://github.com/RyanYuuki/AnymeX) app.

+## Anime Repo
+The extension catalog for anime can be found [here](https://miraienoki.github.io/anymex-extensions/anime_index.json).

+## Manga Repo
+The extension catalog for manga can be found [here](https://miraienoki.github.io/anymex-extensions/index.json).

 # Contributing

 Contributions are welcome!

-To get started with development, see [CONTRIBUTING-DART.md](./CONTRIBUTING-DART.md) for create sources in Dart or [CONTRIBUTING-JS.md](./CONTRIBUTING-JS.md) for create sources in JavaScript.
+To get started with development, see [CONTRIBUTING-DART.md](./CONTRIBUTING-DART.md) for creating sources in Dart or [CONTRIBUTING-JS.md](./CONTRIBUTING-JS.md) for creating sources in JavaScript.

 ## License